-In August 2007, a news story mentioned work had resumed on the park and the park was to open for Labor Day.
+A news story mentioned work had resumed on the park and the park was to open for Labor Day.
 The park never did open and in September 2007, another news story about Zoomers was found mentioning a second bankruptcy/reorganization.

-On April 30th, 2008, two men were arrested for stealing sections of the roller coaster track out of the parking lot and trying to sell it for scrap metal.
+Two men were arrested for stealing sections of the roller coaster track out of the parking lot and trying to sell it for scrap metal.
 Amazingly, two days later two more men were arrested making their own attempt to recycle the track.
 While it's clear the men steeling the track from the parking lot were trying to make a buck, it isn't clear why the roller coaster track was in the parking lot.
 The roller coaster was in place and fully assembled in 2006.

-On June 19th, 2008 the Florida Community Bank took ownership of the park after making the only bid in a foreclosure sale.
+The Florida Community Bank took ownership of the park after making the only bid in a foreclosure sale.
 Dr. Ronald Heromin an orthopedic surgeon from Englewood was listed as the manager/member of the park's company.
 In the track theft stories from weeks early, Timothy Miles was mentioned as a property owner.
 These are the same partners who started the Zoomers project in 2002.